dchote/vr-wind/README.md

 ![assembled2](images/IMG_4553.jpg "Assembled wind-vr controller")

 I used a pair of TIP142s that I already had.
 The wiring is very simple.
-Use a 1k (or so) current limiting resistor to the transistor emitter, shared ground (negative) to your 12v or 24v supply, and the collector of the transistor goes to the negative input of your motor.
+Use a 1k (or so) current limiting resistor to the transistor base, shared ground (negative) on the emitter, arduino ground, and to your 12v or 24v supply.
+The collector of the transistor goes to the negative input of your motor.
 Positive on the motor goes directly to the positive supply.
 You MUST include a diode across your motor to deal with the backflow from the coil.